François Norbert Blanchet: Missionary work and episcopal career

 Blanchet was the first non-Native American to make an overnight stay on Whidbey Island in May 1840, where he offered Mass for several tribes at an outdoor altar; he had been invited by Chief Tslalakum.
 The chief presented him with a huge wooden cross (24 ft long) and by 1841 the inhabitants were building a log church in the same area.
 Blanchet stayed on the island for nearly a year.

 In February 1841 several gatherings were convened to determine the fate of recently deceased Ewing Young's estate, the first of the Champoeg Meetings which two years later saw formation of the Provisional Government of Oregon.
 Jason Lee as chairman of the first meeting on the 17th proposed that a Willamette Valley-based settler government be formed.
 Included in the considered government was the position of governor, which led Blanchet to counter propose a political system with a judge as the highest authority.
 During the subsequent meeting held at David Leslie's home near Champoeg on the next day Blanchet was selected to chair a committee to draft the laws of government.
 Blanchet was still opposed to the contemplated political structure, and six months later asked for a reprieve of his duties.

 On December 1, 1843, the Vatican under Pope Gregory XVI established the Vicariate Apostolic of the Oregon Territory, and named Blanchet its vicar apostolic.
 With no bishops out west to consecrate him, Blanchet had to journey home to Quebec to be consecrated a bishop.
 He began his journey for Canada in December 1844, boarded a steamer on the Columbia River, touched at Honolulu, Hawaii doubled Cape Horn, landed at Dover, England, went by rail to Liverpool, took a vessel to Boston, Massachusetts, and finally proceeded by rail to Montréal, a journey of 22,000 mi.
-Blanchet was consecrated a bishop on July 25, 1845 by Archbishop Ignace Bourget at Mary, Queen of the World Cathedral in Montréal.
+Blanchet was consecrated a bishop on July 25, 1845, by Archbishop Ignace Bourget at Mary, Queen of the World Cathedral in Montréal.

 Then on July 24, 1846, the Vatican under Pope Pius IX divided the vicariate apostolic into three dioceses: Oregon City, Vancouver Island, and Walla Walla.
 Blanchet was named Bishop of Oregon City, while Demers was named Bishop of Vancouver Island and Augustin Blanchet Bishop of Walla Walla.
 The Diocese of Oregon City was elevated to an archdiocese on July 29, 1850, and François Blanchet was elevated to archbishop.

 He retired in 1880; retaining the title of archbishop, he was named to a titular see, in the practice of that time.
 He died in 1883 and is interred at St. Paul Cemetery in St. Paul, Oregon.

-François’s brother was Augustin-Magloire Blanchet, who was the Bishop of Walla Walla until 1850 and then the Bishop of the Diocese of Nesqually, which later became the Diocese of Seattle.
+François's brother was Augustin-Magloire Blanchet, who was the Bishop of Walla Walla until 1850 and then the Bishop of the Diocese of Nesqually, which later became the Diocese of Seattle.

-Legacy

-In 1995, the Archdiocese of Portland approved the plan to build a Catholic secondary school in Salem, Oregon, under the condition the school be named Blanchet.
-Blanchet Catholic School opened in 1995.